atomist/org-visualizer/README.md

 1. Clone and build this project
 2. Set up the required PostreSQL database
+3. Run the `org-visualizer`
-2. Run analysis on your repositories
+4. Run analysis on your repositories
-3. Run the `org-visualizer` and hit its web interface at [http://localhost:2866](http://localhost:2866)
+5. Hit the web interface at [http://localhost:2866](http://localhost:2866)
-4. If you have more ideas, add code to study more aspects of your projects
+6. If you have more ideas, add code to study more aspects of your projects

 ### Building